brovie96/vimrc/README.md

 recommended), since it is used in order to load [various plugins](https://github.com/brovie96/vimrc/blob/master/.vim/pluginsetup.vim/).
 After cloning the repository, make symlinks to the `.vim` folder, `.vimrc`, and optionally `.gvimrc` so that Vim will load them.
-Next, start Vim and run `:PlugInstall` so that vim-plug will download the plugins to the `.vim/plugged` folder.
+Next, start Vim (which will download vim-plug to the `.vim/autoload` folder) and run `:PlugInstall` so that vim-plug will download the plugins to the `.vim/plugged` folder.
 Remember to periodically run `:PlugUpdate` in Vim to make sure the plugins are up to date and to load new plugins if available.
 Also periodically run `:PlugClean` to remove downloaded plugins that are no longer being loaded.